-former AFSC Communications an assistant professor in the Department of History at Rutgers-Camden, has won two book awards.
-Her book, "Dreamland: America's Immigration Lottery in an Age of Restriction," explores the U.S. Diversity Visa Lottery and exposes broader immigration issues.
+former AFSC Communications staff and currently an assistant professor in the Department of History at Rutgers-Camden, has won two book awards.
+Her book, "Dreamland: Carly Goodman, America's Immigration Lottery in an Age of Restriction," explores the U.S. Diversity Visa Lottery and exposes broader immigration issues.